danielelozzi/SPEED/README.md

 Load in the same folder named "eyetracking_files" all files downloaded from Pupil Cloud and rename the internal video as "internal.mp4" and the video from external camera as "external.mp4"

+The script is called SPEED_0_1_gui.py and requires python 3.